Interview with Joseph Black about “Excipere”6 min read

 That’s right, in 2008 I joined a band called “Crimson Black”, a metal band that consists of four members, including myself.
 I was the main vocalist and guitarist of the band.
 We made three records, our most notable record is Secedo, which was recorded in Avalanche Studio.
 Eventually, I left Crimson Black because I felt that the band was not progressing.

 Ah, I remember Crimson Black.
 I recall helping you record a demo song of ‘Retaliate’ in 2008.

-Yes that’s right!
-Actually, the main reason I stopped was because we were about to sign a suspicious looking contract with a Sony-related label.
+Yes, that’s right!
+Actually, the main reason I stopped was that we were about to sign a suspicious looking contract with a Sony-related label.
 Something just felt away and I did not want to be a part of it.

 How did the other members respond to your decision?

 They understand why I left, but I did not feel like I had left in a good way.
 Later we officially made the announcement and the band quickly found another singer.